AlbertKloster/ParkingLot-Kotlin-/README.md

-# Stage 3/5: Expand and park
+# Stage 4/5: Size matters
 ## Description
-Two spots are not enough for a parking lot, so let's increase the number of parking spaces.
-We'll jump straight to 20 spaces, numbered from 1 to 20.
-Initially, all the spots are vacant.

-When the user wants to park the car, the program should find an available parking spot with the lowest number.

-The user can write commands `park` and `leave` repeatedly and type `exit` to end the program.

-If the parking lot is full and there's no room, the program should type `Sorry, the parking lot is full.`.

-If there are several available spots for a car, the program should always assign the spot with the lowest number.
+In real life, parking lots vary in size.
+At this stage, we will get better at making art imitate life.
+To do this, we will make our program customizable by adding a `create` command that allows the user to specify the number of spots.
+For example, the command `create 3` makes a parking lot with three spots.
+The number of spots should be positive.
+The program output should be the following: `Created a parking lot with 3 spots.`

+Other commands like `park` or `leave` should return an error `Sorry, a parking lot has not been created.` until the user enters the `create` command.
+If the user calls `create` again, the previous parking state should be reset.

+It is also important to keep track of which spaces are occupied by which cars.
+For this, add a `status` command that prints all occupied spots in ascending order.
+For each spot, it should print the spot number, the car’s plate registration number, and the color of the car, all separated by spaces like the example below.
+If there are no occupied spots, the program should print: `Parking lot is empty.`

 ## Example
 The symbol `>` represents the user input.
-Note that it's not part of the input.
 ```
 > park KA-01-HH-9999 White
+Sorry, a parking lot has not been created.
+> create 3
+Created a parking lot with 3 spots.
+> status
+Parking lot is empty.
+> park KA-01-HH-9999 White
 White car parked in spot 1.
 > park KA-01-HH-3672 Green
 Green car parked in spot 2.
-...

 > park Rs-P-N-21 Red
-Sorry, the parking lot is full.
+Red car parked in spot 3.
-> leave 1
+> leave 2
-Spot 1 is free.
+Spot 2 is free.
+> status
+1 KA-01-HH-9999 White
-> park Rs-P-N-21 Red
+3 Rs-P-N-21 Red
-Red car parked in spot 1.
 > exit
 ```